YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 The tables below describe the ``configuration`` object and its properties.
 Those properties that have object values have tables below describing their properties as well except the ``config`` object, which is user defined.
+To learn how to use select configurations based on the runtime environment, see `Using Context Configurations <../topics/mojito_using_contexts.html>`_.

 .. _app-configuration_obj: